Depart from the U.S. for Italy. The particulars of your

 This morning, we say goodbye to our hosts at La Parrina and

-for an informal lunch in one of the restaurants.
-You have free time to swim or
+informal lunch in one of the restaurants.
+You have free time to swim or relax

-relax on the beach.
-If you prefer, opt for a hike along the Faraglione cliffs,
+on the beach.
+If you prefer, opt for a hike along the Faraglione cliffs, where

 October departures spend this day exploring historic Tarquinia, a vibrant,